Your Garage Reserved for Your Car… Or not anymore?

 Why would someone spend the time and money to add a garage if they do not use it for its intended use?
-The truth is that many accidentally convert their garage into a storage unit, leaving little to no room to park their car inside.
-What starts with a few cans of paint is quickly followed by sporting equipment and all of your camping gear.
+The truth is that many gradually and accidentally convert their garage into a storage unit, leaving little to no room to park their car inside.
+What starts with a few cans of paint is quickly followed by sporting equipment, unnecessary staff, and all of your camping gear.

 Denver, Colorado’s Garage Door Specialist